lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 *Returns the amount of assets someone would get from the pool if they were to burn a specific amount of LP tokens.*

-In the case of the contract always returns an empty array since the converter contract doesn't have LP tokens support.
+In the case of the contract always returns an empty array since the converter contract does not support LP tokens.

 ```json
 {